121: TIPPECANOE AND LINCOLN, TOO

 For some reason, my photographer wanted to pose with the ‘Indiana State Line’ sign; even though the sign was not on the actual state line.

 The remainder of the ride to our hotel seemed to take forever; even though Lafayette, Indiana was only 45 miles from the border.
 It was nearly 7:00pm when my companions got registered at the Days Inn in Lafayette.
 Since we were less than ten miles from the Tippecanoe Battlefield, Tom mentioned to his wife that she could sleep an extra 15 minutes longer in the morning.
 Although Vicki didn’t comment on his generosity, I figured that she gave Tom the middle finger in her mind.
 Once we were unpacked and in the room for the night, my photographer placed me alongside the television set before he began to work on his NASCAR fantasy league’s statistics.
 When the lights were doused at 10:30pm, the reality of the moment hit me like a ton of bricks.
 The final night of our trip had arrived.
 No more hotels.
 No more riding in the camera case.
 And unfortunately, no more Presidential sites for the rest of the year.
-My biggest fear, with heavy rain and storms in the forecast for the morning, was getting hit by lightning on the 85-foot tall Tippecanoe Monument or getting washed into the Wabash River by a heavy downpour.
+My biggest fear, with heavy rain and storms in the forecast for the morning, was getting hit by lightning on the 85-foot-tall Tippecanoe Monument or getting washed into the Wabash River by a heavy downpour.
 As I stood in the darkness and thought about it, there was no need to worry.
 I couldn’t imagine anything bad happening to a Presidential bobble head at the Tippecanoe Battlefield.
 After all, it’s not like my name is William Henry Harrison!

 As promised, the alarm went off at 6:15am on Monday July 29, 2019.
 Also as promised, the rain peppered the window of our hotel room while the sky was dark and gloomy.
 As my photographer and his wife packed their belongings for the final time, I heard the weatherman on television mention that the rain would stop around 9:00am.
 That good news quickly turned grim when he mentioned that the break in the weather system would be short-lived and there was more torrential rain to follow.